hagbard/flogger-testing/README.md

 ## Introduction

-The testing of debug log statements and logging behaviour has never really has a single, comprehensive, testing API.
+The testing of debug log statements and logging behaviour has never really had a single, comprehensive, testing API.
 In many cases users end up writing brittle assertions in unit tests (e.g. by assuming that log statements correspond to specific indices within some list).
 The usually results in users:

 * Writing brittle tests for their logs, which creates an ongoing maintenance burden.
 * Writing few or no tests for their logs, which risks severe logging issues going unnoticed.